-There are currently approximately 41 compounds either on the market or in clinical development for Crohn's disease of which 14 are biologics, 6 immunomodulators, 3 cell-based therapies, 2 steroids, 2 anti-inflammatory, 2 5-ASAs, 1 antibiotic, and 11 others that are unclassified.
-In the U.S., there are 24 compounds on market or in development including 4 compounds in Phase 3.
+There are currently approximately 41 compounds either on the market or in clinical development for Crohn's disease of which 14 are biologics, six immunomodulators, three cell-based therapies, two steroids, two anti-inflammatory, two are 5-ASAs, one is antibiotic, and 11 others that are unclassified.
+In the U.S., there are 24 compounds on market or in development including four compounds in Phase 3.

-There are 4 compounds currently in development or on the market specifically for pediatric Crohn's disease.
+There are four compounds currently in development or on the market specifically for pediatric Crohn's disease.
 Of these, Remicade (infliximab) is the only compound currently with an indication in pediatric Crohn's disease.
 There are two other marketed biologics, Cimzia (certolizumab) and Tysabri (natalizumab), in Phase 2 for pediatric Crohn's.
 Entocort (enteric-coated budesonide) is also currently in Phase 3 trials in pediatric Crohn's disease.
 We believe that SGX203's unique release characteristics, intended to deliver topically active therapy to both the upper and lower gastrointestinal systems, should make SGX203 an attractive alternative to existing therapies for inflammatory diseases of the gastrointestinal tract.